johnConstant/CI_PP2_wordle_clone/README.md

 1. As a user, I want to be able to pick the settings for the game
 2. As a user, I want to learn the rules of the game
 3. As a user, I want to gain feedback on my previous guesses in the game
-4. As a user, I want visual feedback about my games progress
+4. As a user, I want to get visual feedback about my games progress
 5. As a user, I want to know what the correct phrase was in case I don't guess it correctly
 6. As a user, I want to see the definition of the correct answer
 7. As a user, I want feedback on my correct answers